Teach English in

 Application Timeline

-Late August
+Arrival in Korea: Late August

-Teaching English in South Korea
+How You Can Teach English in South Korea

 As an English Teaching Assistant or Teacher, you will collaborate with Korean teachers to support English education in public schools.
 Your role will focus on conversational English and cultural exchange, allowing you to act as a cultural ambassador while gaining valuable professional experience.